Quick Tips File

 # listing

-of chown instead of using find.
-Or, instead of -exec option of 'find',
+option of chown instead of using find.
+Or, instead of -exec option

-pipe output to xargs command.
-Just be sure you handle symbolic links
+of 'find', pipe output to xargs command.
+Just be sure you handle

 It adds a persistent input history for each command and supports